OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 When you use the **AsCustomObject** parameter, `Import-Module` imports the module members into the session and then returns a **PSCustomObject** object instead of a **PSModuleInfo** object.
-You can save the custom object in a variable and use dot notation to invoke the members.
+You can save the custom object in a variable and use member-access enumeration to invoke the members.

 ```yaml
 Type: System.Management.Automation.SwitchParameter